Instructions on how to inexpensively build a DIY pallet table. Its tabletop has a herringbone design, and the rest is built with softwood

 Herringbone table made with pallet wood

-The table measures 30″ in height, 4ft in width, and 2ft in depth.
+The finished pallet table measures 30″ in height, 4ft in width, and 2ft in depth.
 It’s constructed using mainly basic methods so even an amateur woodworker could recreate it.

-The first step is making the table top.
+The first step is building the tabletop.
 Josh used an old piece of 1/2″ thick scrap pine as a base.
-With a pencil he marked out the final surface area of the table top but didn’t cut it until he’d laid out all the slats in their final design.
+With a pencil, he marked out the final surface area of the tabletop but didn’t cut it until he’d laid out all the slats in their final design.

-Each of the wooden slats taken from the pallet are about 19″ in length and fit together just off-centre of the table top – he spent extra time beveling the edges of each piece with a sander but this step could be optional.
+Each of the wooden slats taken from the pallet is about 19″ in length and fit together just off-center of the tabletop – he spent extra time beveling the edges of each piece with a sander but this step is optional.
 What is not optional is sanding down the wood.
 Pallet wood is scruffy and covered in potential splinters so buff each surface area carefully.